 All vehicles have help points in the case of emergencies.

-Wheelchairs may be carried at any time while battery-powered mobility scooters may be carried provided the comfort and safety of other passengers is not compromised.
-For more information please contact Transdev Auckland on (09) 969 7777.
+Wheelchairs may be used on trains at any time.
+Battery-powered mobility scooters may be used on trains, provided that the comfort and safety of other customers is not compromised.
+For more information please read our Conditions of Carriage.

-If you require assistance boarding the train or travelling on the train, please ask either the onboard or platform staff.
+If you require assistance boarding or travelling on a train, please ask a member staff.

-Customers with registered guide dogs are permitted to travel at all times.
+Customers with registered guide dogs, and those in training, are permitted to travel at all times.

-Travel with large items including bicycles and luggage is permitted pending customer loading at the time.
-Prams, pushers, baby carriages, shopping jeeps, battery powered mobility scooters, non-motorised golf buggies and similar items may be carried on Passenger Services at any time without charge, provided that the safety or comfort of other Customers is not affected.
+Travel with large items including bicycles and luggage is permitted pending capacity at the time.
+Push chairs, shopping jeeps, non-motorised golf buggies and similar items may be carried on trains at any time without charge, provided that the safety or comfort of other customers is not affected.

-During planned disruptions and in some unplanned disruptions, rail buses will be operating.
-We endeavour to make rail buses accessible to everyone, however sometimes some services may not be accessible to wheelchair users and pushchairs.
-Mobility scooters, bikes and large items of luggage are also unable to be carried.
+During planned network closures and some unplanned disruptions, rail buses will be operating.
+While we endeavour to make rail buses accessible to all, some services may not be suitable for wheelchair users or push chairs.
+Mobility scooters, bikes and large items of luggage are also unable to be carried on rail buses.

-For more information on accessible travel in the Auckland Region, please refer to Auckland Transport’s website here.
+For more information on accessible travel in the Auckland Region, please visit the Auckland Transport website.